LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/bubble-sort.rst

             list[i] = temp
             is_sorted = false

 At the end of each iteration of the ``while`` loop, at least one additional element is in its correct, sorted location.
 For example, after the first iteration, the largest element in the list will be in the last position.
 After the second iteration, the second-largest element will be in the next-to-last position.
+This observation is how bubble sort got its name: With each iteration, an additional element "bubbles up" to its correct position.

 An Example
 ----------